Internet-Draft | Intel profile | March 2025 |

 before the tdate-operator

-, which is a numeric operator,
+, which is a numeric operator, can be applied.¶

-and tee.mrsigner
+and mval

 The $tee-digest-type

-$$measurement-values-map-extension //= ( &(tee.mrtee: -83) => $tee-digest-type ) $$measurement-values-map-extension //= ( &(tee.mrsigner: -84) => $tee-digest-type ) $tee-digest-type /= digest $tee-digest-type /= [ + digest ] $tee-digest-type /= tagged-exp-member¶
+$$measurement-values-map-extension //= ( &(tee.mrtee: -83) => $tee-digest-type ) $$measurement-values-map-extension //= ( &(tee.mrsigner: -84) => $tee-digest-type ) $tee-digest-type /= digest ; see corim $tee-digest-type /= digests-type ; see corim $tee-digest-type /= set-digest-type $tee-digest-type /= tagged-exp-digest-member $tee-digest-type /= tagged-exp-digest-not-member¶

 The tee.epoch